Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Maret 2026 02.06.01 UTC
+- WIB: Jumat, 13 Maret 2026 02.50.09 UTC
-- WITA: Jumat, 13 Maret 2026 03.06.01 UTC
+- WITA: Jumat, 13 Maret 2026 03.50.09 UTC
-- WIT: Jumat, 13 Maret 2026 04.06.01 UTC
+- WIT: Jumat, 13 Maret 2026 04.50.09 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: inspirational
+Kategori: technology